boolafish/BitfinexLendingBot/README.md

-# BitfinexLendingBot Overview
+# WilsonLendingBot Overview

-BitfinexLendingBot (BLB) is a bot written in Go for automatic swap lending on the [Bitfinex](https://www.bitfinex.com/?refcode=7zVc3vSAbR) exchange.
+WilsonLendingBot (WLB) is a bot written in Go for automatic swap lending on the [Bitfinex](https://www.bitfinex.com/?refcode=7zVc3vSAbR) exchange.
 It works with all supported currencies (USD, BTC, LTC), is headless, does not require database setups and has unit testing for the lending strategies.

 If you still don't have an account with [Bitfinex](https://www.bitfinex.com/?refcode=7zVc3vSAbR), please use referrer code **7zVc3vSAbR**, that way you will get a discount on your lending fees and will support the continued development of this project.